 Devoted to mentoring young aspiring photographers and entrepreneurs, Valberg has remained engaged with her alma mater, Algonquin College.
 She is the inaugural inductee into the Hall of Fame for photography in the School of Media & Design.
 Michelle was also named Alumna of the Year in 2005 and in 2018 was honoured with the Algonquin College Alumni of Distinction Award.

 In addition to her achievements as a photographer and entrepreneur, Michelle Valberg is a tireless philanthropist and community leader.
 She’s the founder of Project North, a national, not-for-profit organization dedicated to improving the lives of children living in the far north.
 Since 2008, Project North has delivered over $1.5 million worth of sporting equipment to 30 northern communities.

 Michelle is a featured guest speaker and has shared her talent to benefit countless national and international organizations.
 Among the many accolades Michelle has received are the Julia Margaret Cameron Award for Women Photographers, a gold medal at the World Photographic Cup in Rome (2022), two Premier’s Award Nominations, the United Way Ottawa Community Builder of the Year Award and the Louie Kamookak Medal from the Royal Canadian Geographic Society.
 One of her proudest achievements was being appointed to the Order of Canada in 2022.

-Michelle is a Fellow of the Royal Canadian Geographic Society and an International Fellow of the Explorer’s Club in New York City.
+Michelle Valberg has self-published four books and is a fellow of the Royal Canadian Geographic Society as well as The Explorer’s Club in New York City.